installation/csf/README.md

 You may find some error messages in the log about ````apf````.
 If you don't know what apf is or you don't have apf installed just ignore these messages.

-For further info check [Official website](http://configserver.com/cp/csf.html)
+For further info check [Official website](http://configserver.com/cp/csf.html) or [Installation notes](http://configserver.com/free/csf/install.txt)